 Expert child sexual abuse and exploitation training

-Our training programmes help organisations, professionals, frontline workers, volunteers and others working with children and families further their understanding of sexual abuse and sexual offending.
+Our training programmes help individuals and organisations, including frontline workers, volunteers and others working with children and families, further their understanding of sexual abuse, sexual offending and how to safeguard children.

 For a full overview of our child sexual abuse and exploitation training download our leaflet.